Safe, Reliable Dividend Stocks Seem Boring and Obvious. But Over Time, They Can Transform Your Portfolio.

 With the exception of perhaps Consolidated Edison – a utility company that’s the longest-tenured member of the New York Stock Exchange, dating back to 1824 when it debuted as the New York Gas Light Co. – these are household names.
 They’re sitting in plain sight.
 They’ve been paying a dividend for decades, and growing that payment every year for at least 30 years.

-And while their share prices aren’t accelerating the way they used to, the performance is still respectable: their average return over the past year is 12.6%, or nearly four times the 3.26% return in the S&P 500 during that time.
-Sprinkle in the better-than-average, and perennially growing, dividend payouts, and there’s a good chance if you bought any of these reliable dividend stocks today and held them for the next 10 years, you’ll make a lot of money – and possibly beat the market.
+And while their share prices aren’t accelerating the way they used to, the performance is still more than respectable: their average return this year is 29.3%, ahead of the 24% return in the S&P 500.
+Sprinkle in the better-than-average, and perennially growing, dividend payouts, and there’s a good chance if you bought any of these reliable dividend stocks today and held them for the next 10 years, you’d make a lot of money – and possibly beat the market.

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!